CITANZ/society-documentation/Membership.md

 # Membership of Chinese IT Association NZ Incorporated

+**Express your interest**: Express your interest [here](https://goo.gl/forms/49GsfQd62YSQ5f3L2).
+We will be in touch once the membership registration is open.

-**Becoming a member**: Send an email to [membership@cita.org.nz](mailto:membership@cita.org.nz) and you'll receive an invoice for membership dues (bear with us - it can take a few days before you get the invoice).
+**Becoming a member (later)**: Send an email to [membership@cita.org.nz](mailto:membership@cita.org.nz) and you'll receive an invoice for membership dues (bear with us - it can take a few days before you get the invoice).
 Your membership will be active upon receipt of membership dues.

 **Fees**: Currently we charge a `$60` fee for membership per annual.
 For students, we offer `50%` discount for the membership fee.